 NEW NOW is a forum for dialogue, generating new meanings, and rethinking our relationship with ourselves in a changing world.
 The programme is a response to the most vivid ideological transformations and challenges of modernity and an aid in the creation of our common future.

-The second discussion, “Mental Health: The Third Unconscious”, will take place on October 14.
-The speakers will be Franco “Bifo” Berardi and Havi Carel, moderated by Alexander Vileykis.
+The second discussion, “Mental Health: The Third Unconscious”, took place on October 14.
+The speakers was Franco “Bifo” Berardi and Havi Carel, moderated by Alexander Vileykis.

-Havi Carel, professor of philosophy at the University of Bristol and author of the monograph Phenomenology of Illness (2016), will accent experiences of existential angst and the unusual perception of oneself in the world that often accompany illness.
+Havi Carel, professor of philosophy at the University of Bristol and author of the monograph Phenomenology of Illness (2016), accented experiences of existential angst and the unusual perception of oneself in the world that often accompany illness.

 How relevant is it to discuss the possibility of a psychological norm in 2021?
 And what changes are occurring in this time of social distancing?